Transmitter Heilsberg

 The Heilsberg transmitter (Sender Heilsberg) was a large radio transmitting station operated by the Reichs-Rundfunk-Gesellschaft between 1930 and 1945 in the German Province of East Prussia.
-It was sited approximately 3 km northwest of Lidzbark Warmiński (known until 1945 as Heilsberg), on the road to Bagrationovsk (Preußisch Eylau).
+It was sited approximately 3 km northwest of Heilsberg (known after 1946 as Lidzbark Warmiński), on the road to Preußisch Eylau (Bagrationovsk).

 History

 It went live on 15 December 1930 with a transmitting power of 60 kilowatts, using a vertical cage antenna, which was hung with a rope spun between two 102 m tall free-standing wood towers 200 m apart.
 In 1935, the transmitting power was increased to 100 kilowatts and the vertical cage aerial was replaced by a dipole with top capacity and coil, which was carried by a 115 m high free-standing wood tower.
 In 1940, this was replaced with a 151 m high guyed mast of square cross section lattice steel, which was insulated against ground.
 In addition, a triangle plane antenna and a 50 m high guyed mast (also insulated against ground) were installed.

-On 31 January 1945, the facility was destroyed by the largest part of the withdrawing Wehrmacht armed forces.
+On 31 January 1945, the facility was largely destroyed by the withdrawing Wehrmacht armed forces.
 After World War II a transmitter was operated on the site by the Soviet Foreign Service.
 From the mid 1950s until the mid 1990s a local program was broadcast there with low power.
 A shortwave facility for cross-border skywave jamming beamed towards the Soviet Union, Czechoslovakia and Bulgaria has existed in Lidzbark Warmiński.
 The jamming facility was shut off for good in late 1988.